A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Agbogbloshie e-waste dump, Accra, Ghana/ March 2019 Photo Credit: Muntaka Chasant

-The most immediate problem at Agbogbloshie is the burning of insulated cables and radial tires to recover copper, radial steel and other precious metals.
+One of the most visible problems at Agbogbloshie is the open burning of insulated cables and radial tires to recover copper, radial steel and other precious metals.

-The unsafe dismantling of televisions and computers are very serious alright, but this cannot be compared with the air pollution from the burning, which poses immediate health risks to the residents of Accra.
+The unsafe dismantling of televisions and computers are very serious alright, but this cannot be compared with the toxic air pollution from the burning of electrical wires, which poses immediate health risks to the residents of Accra.

-Dr. Stefan Oswald, the Director-General of the German Federal Ministry for Economic Co-operation and Development, mentioned that Agbogbloshie is often sensationalized in the international media.2
+Dr. Stefan Oswald, the Director-General of the German Federal Ministry for Economic Co-operation and Development, in addressing the audience at the inauguration commented that Agbogbloshie is often sensationalized in the international media.2

 Dr. Oswald is partly correct there.
-Agbogbloshie scrapyard is unlikely the largest e-waste dumpsite in the world, as often reported.
+Agbogbloshie scrapyard is unlikely the largest e-waste dumpsite in the world, as often reported, for instance.
 There doesn’t appear to be any evidence to support this.

-Again, Agbogbloshie is more of an auto dismantling yard than the large e-waste dumpsite you read about in the news.
+Again, Agbogbloshie is more of an auto dismantling yard than the large e-waste dumpsite you read about on the internet.

-But he’s certainly wrong about the pollution levels from the scrapyard.
+But he’s certainly wrong about the toxic pollution levels from Agbogbloshie.
 'Hell on earth' is not an exaggeration at all, in my opinion.
-See video below.

 Agbogbloshie - A short film